Byron1z/configure-ad-B1z/README.md

 <br />
 <h3>Conclusion</h3>
 <p>
-For this Active Directory lab, we successfully completed the Active Directory Deployment and Configuration phase.
-By configuring Active Directory on the Domain Controller, we established our infrastructure by creating a Forest, an Domain Administrator account, and joining Client-1 to the Domain.
+For this Active Directory lab, we completed the Active Directory Deployment and Configuration phase.
+By configuring Active Directory on the Domain Controller, we established our infrastructure by creating a Forest, a Domain Administrator account, and joining Client-1 PC to the Domain.

   This tutorial was to help us have a better understanding Active Directory and Domain Controllers, along with Understanding network security protocols through VMs within Azure's Cloud.